 The Kailashā Conspiracy

 Shiva's throne sits on Chinese soil.
-From its base flow five rivers… feeding India, China, Nepal, Bangladesh, and Pakistan.
-Its name echoes in a tribe thousands of miles away.
+From its base flow four rivers, feeding half of Asia.
+Its name survives in a tribe thousands of miles away, who have forgotten everything except their devotional practices.
 Russian scientists have called it a pyramid.
-Others have wondered if it was something far more complex… even a nuclear reactor.
-And in 1954, without a single shot fired… it slipped out of India’s hands.
-Not by conquest.
-Not by accident.
-But by a decision… few remember… and fewer still dare to question.
+Others have wondered if it was something far more complex, even a nuclear reactor.

 Ask any Indian child where Lord Shiva lives, and they will answer without hesitation… Kailash Parvat.
 It is the first geography lesson woven into their bedtime story.
 The cosmic mountain.
 Shiva's eternal seat.
 The axis around which the universe turns.
 And yet, open any map, and there it is, sitting inside the Tibet Autonomous Region, fenced off by Chinese bureaucracy, accessible only by Beijing's permit, and for the past several years, effectively sealed shut to Indian pilgrims entirely.